jonwestenberg/Crisis-management/Media_relations/Introduction.md

 * A startup not asking permission.
 * A startup experiencing a misunderstanding with the media.

-The case studies provided for each of these media crises should be reviewed before moving on to the response stage guidelines.
+Each of these situations is covered by a case study and a suggested three stage response.